 Over 100 Years Of Combined Litigation Experience

-Building A Probation Violations Defense You Can Depend On
+Indiana Lawyers Building A Probation Violations Defense You Can Depend On

-If you are successfully charged with violating your probation, the penalties can cost you your rights, future and freedom.
+If you are charged with violating your probation, the potential penalties can cost you your rights, future and freedom.
 Instead of representing yourself and hoping for a slap on the wrist, let an experienced and skilled criminal defense team protect you from your charges.

 At Harper and Harper, LLC, we are proud to defend clients in Porter County and throughout northwest Indiana.
 Our attorneys know what is at stake in these cases, and we will explore all available options while seeking to secure the optimal outcome in your case.

-How We Help Our Clients
+How We Help Our Clients In Valparaiso And Surrounding Areas

 Often, if you are charged with a crime, your attorney will work with the prosecutor’s office to negotiate a disposition to your case prior to trial.
-This is often referred to as a “pre-trial disposition,” or more commonly, a “plea agreement.”
+This is often referred to as a “pretrial disposition,” or more commonly, a “plea agreement.”

 Usually, most plea agreements, depending on the offense charged, contain a stipulation that probation will be a part of the resolution of your case.
 This most often happens when your attorney is able to convince the prosecutor that incarceration is not warranted, but the prosecutor still demands that some form of supervision, and often counseling, be included in the terms of any plea agreement.